How to Nourish Your Body During Winter Time

 Eating according to the seasons helps us be in harmony with nature and the environment, and it helps us adapt to changes in season and stay healthy.
 The fundamental principle is “nourishing yang in spring and summertime and nourishing yin in autumn and wintertime.”

-We want to focus on cooked foods for their warming effects during the winter season and eat fewer raw salads, smoothies, and other uncooked dishes.
+We want to focus on cooked foods for their warming effects during winter and eat fewer raw salads, smoothies, and other uncooked dishes.

 We want to favor root vegetables, winter fruits, cooked whole grains, and warming spices for their balancing and grounding effects during the colder months.